-The PADI Skill Circuit:
+The PADI Skill Circuit

 When was the last time you DEMONSTRATED Scuba Unit Remove and Replace Underwater?
 Or Weight Belt Remove and Replace at the surface?
 Or everyone’s favorite – CESA?

-Open Water Teaching Presentations:
+Open Water Teaching Presentations

 PADI Instructor Course Standards require 2 OW Teaching Presentations of two combined skills: on your Indepth IDC you will do a minimum of THREE!

-Knowledge Development Teaching Presentations:
+Knowledge Development Teaching Presentations

 As we have said an important part of being an instructor is the ability to transfer your knowledge to your students.
 After all there is no point in knowing everything but not being able to pass on this information.
 You will give IDC classroom Teaching Presentations on various topics from the PADI curriculum.
-Strangely enough, once again your fellow IDC Candidates will be role playing your students.
+And once again your fellow IDC Candidates will be role playing your students.
 And once again they will be assigned realistic problems we see when teaching these courses.
 The IDC Staff will be grading you as usual and will be giving you positive feedback and suggestions for improvement.
-We are here to prepare you to teach in real life as well as for your IE. So let's get these mistakes out of the way early and learn from them and then relax and have some fun.
+We are here to prepare you to teach in real life as well as for your IE. So let's get these mistakes out of the way early, learn from them, and then relax and have some fun.

 - Dive Skills and the Environment

 - Decompression Theory and the Recreational Dive Planner